-Again: If Ramos and Compean are "two rogues who had no business wearing badges and carrying guns," how come they survived 5 and 10 years, respectively, in the Patrol?
+Again: If Ramos and Compean are "two rogues who had no business wearing badges and carrying guns," how come they survived five and ten years, respectively, in the Patrol?
 Doesn't the Patrol have any procedures for weeding our bad apples?
 (I believe, though I can't find the reference, that one of them got a commendation for his work — Agent of the Year, or some such.
 "Rogues"?)

 Another point: "Once Aldrete-Davila was down from Ramos's shot to the backside, [the agents] decided, for a second time, not to grab him so he could face justice for his crimes …"

 How does Andy know that's what they decided?
 Has he seen the court transcripts?
 How, since they have not yet been released?
 And even if he has seen them, on what is this supposition about the decision processes of Compean and Ramos based?
 On the testimony of the drug trafficker?
 Presumably it's not on Compean's and Ramos's own testimony.